 According to the National Transportation Safety Bureau, a person or vehicle in the United States is hit by a train in a rail accident nearly every two hours.
 The U.S. Department of Transportation reports that there are 5,800 train-car crashes throughout the country each year, causing 600 deaths and about 2,300 injuries.
-In Illinois, highway-rail crash statistics indicate that 120 crashes took place at public crossings in 2016, leaving 22 people dead and 43 seriously injured.
 Train accidents can have a variety of causes, including:

-In Illinois, especially the Chicago area, trains play a major role in a lot of people’s commutes to and from work.
+In Illinois and many other states, trains play a major role in a lot of people’s commutes to and from work.
 Both railways and commuter lines are considered common carriers, which means that they transport passengers for a fee.
 Common carriers owe their passengers an extremely high duty of care compared to drivers of ordinary cars or trucks on the road.
 If you have suffered any type of injury while riding on a train, a train accident attorney in the Skokie area may be able to help you pursue significant financial compensation for your harm by establishing negligence.

 Typically, to prove negligence, you would need to show by a preponderance of the evidence that the defendant owed you a duty of care, the defendant breached that duty of care, and the defendant’s breach was a direct and proximate cause of the train accident and your resulting injuries.
 For example, if a railroad conductor is intoxicated while operating the train, he or she may cause an accident.
 This negligence on the part of the conductor could then be imputed to the railroad company, since the conductor’s negligence took place within the scope of employment.

 In many railroad accident cases, a number of parties may be liable.
 A skilled Skokie train accident attorney can examine your case and help you identify each and every potentially liable party.